qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The assistant lets you define:

-* The attribute to represent, using the Field listbox or the |mActionmIconExpressionEditorOpen|
+* The attribute to represent, using the Field listbox or the |expressionEditorOpen|
   :guilabel:`Set column expression` function (see :ref:`vector_expressions`)
 * the scale method of representation which can be 'Flannery', 'Surface' or 'Radius'
 * The minimum and maximum size of the symbol